Team pursuit: Qualifying

 The first round of the competition at major events is the qualifying round.
 This still involves two teams on the track at the same time: they are not directly competing against each other but attempting to set the fastest time to progress in the competition.
-In the Olympic Games since 2012, the top teams progress into knock-out rounds, with the top two surviving into the Gold and Silver medal race and the top two teams from all remaining compete in the Bronze Medal race.
-Prior to 2012, the two losers of the knock-out rounds would race for the Bronze Medal; this change was instituted to encourage performance from all qualifying teams since all would have a chance to race for a medal depending on their performance.
-In the World Championships or World Cup Classic events the top two teams from the qualifying round progress directly to the Gold and Silver medal race while the third and fourth qualifiers fight it out for Bronze.
+In the Olympic Games since 2012, the top teams progress into knock-out rounds, with the top two surviving into the gold- and silver-medal race and the top two teams from all remaining compete in the bronze-medal race.
+Prior to 2012, the two losers of the knock-out rounds would race for the bronze medal; this change was instituted to encourage performance from all qualifying teams since all would have a chance to race for a medal depending on their performance.
+In the World Championships or World Cup Classic events the top two teams from the qualifying round progress directly to the gold- and silver-medal race while the third and fourth qualifiers compete for bronze.